isaacbuz/GoldenSignalsAIv4/README.md

 - 🎯 **Trade Suggestions**: Recommends entry and exit points for calls or puts based on predictions and market context.
 - 🤖 **Multi-Agent, Multi-Source Data**: Integrates data from Financial Modeling Prep, Alpha Vantage, Polygon, Finnhub, and more for robust, reliable signals.
 - 📊 **Performance & Signal Dashboard**: Modern, responsive dashboard for viewing predictions, trade suggestions, and performance metrics.
+- 🔒 **Secure Admin API Layer**: All admin API requests use a JWT/session token, injected via a robust `authFetch` wrapper.
+401 responses trigger auto-redirect to `/login`.
+- 📈 **Export to CSV/JSON**: Download any table (signals, agent stats, audit log) as Excel-ready CSV or JSON for audits, ML, or archiving.
+- 🤖 **Agent Health Monitor**: Live dashboard for agent online/offline status, uptime, ping, and error count.
+Auto-refreshes every 30s.
+- 📅 **Scheduled Reports System**: Schedule daily/weekly reports (signals, agent stats, audit log) as CSV/JSON.
+Fully managed via the admin UI, with all actions audit-logged.
+- 📝 **Audit Logging**: All critical admin actions (agent control, report scheduling, etc.) are tracked in a live audit log, visible in the dashboard and exportable.
 - ⚡ **Dynamic Ticker Search & Autocomplete**: Instantly search and select tickers with live validation and autocomplete.
 - 🔔 **Visual Alerts & Monitoring**: Alerts for prediction confidence, model health, and system status.
 - 🛡️ **Role-Based Admin Panel**: User management, access control, and audit logging.
 - 🔒 **Secure, Extensible Architecture**: Modular backend and frontend, with best practices for secrets and user authentication.

+---

+## Frontend Architecture & Features

+- **Modern UI/UX**: Built with React, Tailwind, shadcn/ui, and robust accessibility.
+- **Global Shell**: Planned persistent sidebar, header, and dynamic content area for all pages.
+- **Pages:**
+  - Dashboard: Real-time signals, equity curve, summary KPIs, alerts, heatmap, recent activity.
+  - Signals: Interactive price chart with buy/sell/hold markers, signal history, confidence bars.
+  - Watchlist: Ticker cards, sparklines, P/L, drag-and-drop reorder.
+  - Backtest: Equity curve, drawdown, performance metrics, correlation matrix.
+  - Agents: Toggle agent list, configuration panel.
+  - Settings: API keys, notification preferences, profile.
+- **Advanced Features:**
+  - Real-time WebSocket feeds for ticks and signals.
+  - Interactive chart overlays, drawing tools, multi-timeframe toggles.
+  - Guided tour, quick-action toolbar, session replay, notifications.
+  - Unified error handling: UI never crashes on missing env or API errors—shows warnings instead.
+- **Environment Sync:**
+  - Use `scripts/sync-env.sh` to keep frontend and backend envs in sync.
+  - All frontend env vars must start with `VITE_`.

+---

+## Admin Dashboard: Power Features

+### Secure API Layer
+- All admin API calls use `authFetch`, which injects the JWT/session token from localStorage and auto-redirects to `/login` on 401.
+- **Usage:** On login, store your token via `localStorage.setItem("token", "<your_token>")`.

+### Export to CSV/JSON
+- Download any table (signals, agent stats, audit log) as CSV or JSON with one click.
+- **Usage:** Click the Export CSV/JSON buttons above each table in the admin dashboard.

+### Agent Health Monitor
+- View all agent statuses (online/offline), uptime, ping, and error count in real time.
+- **Usage:** See the "Agent Health Monitor" panel in the admin dashboard.
+Data auto-refreshes every 30 seconds.

+### Scheduled Reports System
+- Schedule daily or weekly exports of signals, agent stats, or audit logs in CSV or JSON format.
+- **Usage:** Use the "Schedule Automated Reports" panel in the admin dashboard.
+All scheduling actions are tracked in the audit log.

+### Audit Logging
+- All admin actions (agent control, report scheduling, etc.) are tracked and visible in the live audit log panel.
+- **Usage:** See the "Admin Audit Log" section.
+Export logs for compliance or review.

+---
+- **Conda Environment:**
+  - Preferred environment: `goldensignalsai` (see memory notes).

 ---